Pervej0/qtec-todo/README.md

 ## Features

-- User can add a task, automatically timestamped with today's date.
+- User can add a task, set priorty, and automatically timestamped with today's date.
 - The task can be updated if it's completed or deleted when it's done.
 - Totall available tasks and complted task data is presented as well.
+- User can filter data by priority